-That said, dogs are still one of the best pets for kids.
+That said, dogs are still great pets for kids.

 Puppies need house training, and they need to learn the rules of the house.
 They chew up everything.
 They are rowdy and rambunctious.